 • Mold

-Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can reduce other troubles associated with bad indoor air quality.
-These involve:
+Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can alleviate other symptoms linked to poor indoor air quality.
+These include:

 • Scratchy throat, eyes, nose or skin